-This blog post is a guide to learning any language but I’m going to speak from my experiences with Learning Spanish for this.
+This blog post is a guide to learning a language but I’m going to speak from my experiences with Learning Spanish for this.
 I’ve been keeping my new language a secret from the blog side of things for the last 7 days.
 So I could reveal in a few weeks that I’m completely competent and fluent en Espanol and knock your socks off.

 The issue is…